 The Public Transport Regulation Act 2009 (PTR Act 2009) states that a public bus passenger service may only be provided in accordance with a licence.

-- Each journey is open to use by members of the public,
+- Each journey is open to use by members of the public

 - A charge or charges are paid in respect of each passenger, save where the Authority otherwise determines

-All public bus passenger services require a bus licence as per the PTR Act 2009 except for:
+All public bus passenger services require a bus licence as per the PTR Act 2009, except for:

-- international services (authorised under EU Regulations);
+- International services (authorised under EU Regulations)

 Why would you need to apply for a licence or a licence amendment?